Black Middens Bastle House

 History, tourist information, and nearby accommodation

-Near the bastle stands the ruin of an 18th century cottage, which was built upon the foundations of a house which probably predated the bastle.
+Near the bastle stand the ruins of an 18th-century cottage, which was built upon the foundations of a house that probably predated the bastle.

 Visiting Black Middens

 It is hard to imagine a more remote feeling place than that occupied by Black Middens.
 Despite the fact that it is only 7 miles from Bellingham, the location feels a million miles from anywhere, and it is hard not to imagine the enormous sense of isolation that must have enveloped the inhabitants of the house.

 There are no facilities to speak of, and to be honest it won't take long to see the whole thing, but I'm glad I made the trip; it really brought home to me just how isolated life could be, and how dangerous, along the Scottish border.

 Address: Greenhaugh, Northumberland, England, NE48 1NE

 Location: Open access site.
 Accessed by way of a narrow minor road north of Greenhaugh village.

 English Heritage - see also: English Heritage memberships (official website)